Warnings for Skyla

 Advise the patient to read the FDA-approved patient labeling (PATIENT INFORMATION)

-- Sexually Transmitted Infections: Counsel the patient that this product does not protect against HIV infection (AIDS) and other sexually transmitted infections (STIs).
+- Sexually Transmitted Infections: Advise the patient that this product does not protect against HIV infection (AIDS) and other sexually transmitted infections (STIs).

-- Pelvic Infection: Inform the patient about the possibility of pelvic inflammatory disease (PID) and that PID can cause tubal damage leading to ectopic pregnancy or infertility, or infrequently can necessitate hysterectomy, or cause death.
-Teach the patient to recognize and report to her healthcare provider promptly any symptoms of PID.
+- Pelvic Infection: Advise the patient about the possibility of pelvic infections including PID and that these infections can cause tubal damage leading to ectopic pregnancy or infertility, or infrequently can necessitate hysterectomy, or cause death.
+Teach patients to recognize and report to their healthcare provider promptly any symptoms of pelvic infection.
 These symptoms include development of menstrual disorders (prolonged or heavy bleeding), unusual vaginal discharge, abdominal or pelvic pain or tenderness, dyspareunia, chills, and fever.
 [See WARNINGS AND PRECAUTIONS]

-- Bleeding Pattern Alterations: Counsel the patient that irregular or prolonged bleeding and spotting, and/or cramps may occur during the first few weeks after insertion.
-If her symptoms continue or are severe she should report them to her healthcare provider.
+- Bleeding Pattern Alterations: Advise the patient that irregular or prolonged bleeding and spotting, and/or cramps may occur during the first few weeks after insertion.
+Inform the patient that, during the first 3–6 months of Skyla use, the number of bleeding and spotting days may be higher and bleeding patterns may be irregular.
+If her symptoms continue or are severe, she should report them to her healthcare provider.
 [See WARNINGS AND PRECAUTIONS]

-- Clinical Considerations for Use and Removal: Instruct the patient to contact her healthcare provider if she experiences any of the following:
+- Clinical Considerations for Use and Removal: Advise the patient to contact her healthcare provider if she experiences any of the following:

 - A stroke or heart attack